pksunkara/npm-police/README.md

 **Note:** We will not save your [github](http://github.com) password anywhere.
 A token which we acquire during the authentication will be used thereafter.
 And it will be saved in a file with permissions `0600`

+Does not work when 2 factor authorization is enabled.
+Please create a personal use token [here](https://github.com/settings/tokens/new) and edit the `./policeconf` file.

 ```sh
 # To police your module dependencies
 police